Why do hospitals ask you to remove nail varnish?

 How does acetone in polish remover work?
 Traditional nail polish removers are made up of an acetone solvent and a fatty material like lanolin or caster oil.
 Acetone removes polish by quickly breaking apart the nail varnish and stripping the polish from the nail plate surface.

-READ ALSO: What are some accounting issues?
+READ ALSO: What are some machine learning problems?

 Can nurses have acrylics?